liveontologies/elk-reasoner/elk-distribution-parent/elk-distribution-cli/src/main/resources/README.txt

 OWL ontologies in other formats can be converted into Functional-Style Syntax using Protege version 4.1 or higher.
 To convert a file, open it in Protege and save using the menu: File > Save as... > OWL Functional Syntax

+ACKNOWLEDGEMENT:

+The package ${elk-cli.filename}.jar includes a number of third-party libraries that are distributed under their own terms.
+The list of these libraries together with applied licenses can be found in

+     ${third-party.filename}.txt

+The description of the licenses are provided in the licenses directory.